RT520RF - Setting TPI Control Algorithm

 • RT520RF - Heating & Cooling Mode

 RT520RF : Heating & Cooling Mode (5.13.1) .
 Buttons Used : Menu , Arrows and Tick .
-Description : Heat mode allows your thermostat to ‘call for heat’ from your ...
+Description : Heat mode allows your thermostat to ‘call for heat’ from your heating source when the temperature of the room drops below your defined setpoint.
+Cool ...